Hojo-Norem/PadSwitcher64/README.md

 **Mega88 fuse settings: CKDIV8 disabled, all other fuses at factory defaults.**

-**PCB has been uploaded to OSH Park ( https://oshpark.com/shared_projects/Fk2LAkUS ) where thay can be ordered in multiples of three.**
+**PCB has been uploaded to OSH Park ( https://oshpark.com/shared_projects/Fk2LAkUS ) where they can be ordered in multiples of three.**

 # TODO :
   * Re-jig command mode for potential compatibility with non-C64 Atari joystick compatible machines.
-  * Maybe figure out how to support two pads while still retaining some semblence of mapping support.
+  * Maybe figure out how to support two pads while still retaining some semblance of mapping support.

 # Pad Mapping: (default)
 |SNES|C64|